Who is my federal student loan servicer?

 Key takeaways

-- Your federal student loan servicer is assigned by the Department of Education through the Federal Student Aid office.
+- The Department of Education assigns your federal student loan service through the Federal Student Aid office.

 Borrowers don’t choose their loan servicer — they are assigned one.
 If you don’t know who your loan servicer is, there are a few ways to find out.

-Who is my federal loan servicer?
+Who is my student loan servicer?

-- Check the National Student Loan Data System.
-The National Student Loan Data System (NSLDS) is the Department of Education’s central database for federal student aid.
+Check the National Student Loan Data System: The National Student Loan Data System (NSLDS) is the Department of Education’s central database for federal student aid.
 To access it, you’ll need to enter your FSA ID or create an account.
 Your account dashboard will list your federal student loans, along with your student loan servicer, loan balance, interest rate, loan status and other details.

 How to contact your loan servicer